GoogleChrome/web.dev/src/site/content/en/blog/read-files/index.md

 {% Aside %}
-  Check if the [`DataTransferItem.getAsFileSystemHandle()`](/file-system-access/#drag-and-drop-integration) method is a viable alternative for your use case, since it also gives you a file handle so you can possibly write back to the file, apart from reading.
+  Check if the [`DataTransferItem.getAsFileSystemHandle()`](/file-system-access/#drag-and-drop-integration) method is a viable alternative for your use case, since it also gives you a file handle so you can possibly write back to the file, in addition to reading.
 {% endAside %}

 #### Choose your drop zone {: #choose-drop-zone }

-Your drop surface will depend on the design of your application.
+Your drop surface depends on the design of your application.
 You may only want part of the window to be a drop surface, or potentially the entire window.